blackfireio/player/README.rst

         name "Scenario Name"
         blackfire "Environment name" # Use the environment name (or UUID) you're targeting or false to disable

-It's possible use ``true`` in place of the environment name.
-In that case, the environment name should be set with the ``--blackfire-env`` CLI option:
+It's possible use ``true`` instead of an environment name.
+In that case, the environment name should be set via the --blackfire-env CLI option:

 .. code-block:: blackfire